 THE ART OF VISUAL STORYTELLING

-Visual thinking: cognitive modes and learning styles
+Visual thinking: cognitive modes of storytelling

-Visual Art approaches, strategies, methodologies and tactics
+Visual strategies, methodologies and tactics

-Character design and development
+Character design & development

-Story design philosophy
+Story design philosophy: WHY?

 Visual Arts in social policy, planning, and politics